carlhelin/major-project/README.md

-# Major Project - Entity Matching with LLM
+# Entity Matching with LLM

 This project is researching different solutions for Entity Matching, where the purpose is to match different entities that refer to the same real-world data.
 Three different systems have been tested and evaluated.
 One benchmark dataset called Magellan has been utilised for both training and performance measures.